jmermar/vkRaster/README.md

 # Features

-The project has just started, right now it can only display a solid color on screen and have some classes that will be useful later on.
+The project has just started, right now it can only display a white triangle on screen and have some classes that will be useful later on.

 It is supposed to contain the next features:
 - Scene loading from gtlf files.